phil-mitchell/garmin-curling/README.md

 # Curling activity tracker for Garmin devices

 This app for Garmin devices allows you to track your curling game as activities.
-It counts brush strokes, draws, and hits for each end.
+It counts brush strokes for each end.

 It also includes a stopwatch that sweepers can use to measure backline-to-hog split-time.
 The stopwatch also includes an estimate for where the rock will stop.